kimtore/pms/README.md

 PMS will honor the `MPD_HOST` and `MPD_PORT` variables.

 See `pms --help` for configuration options.
 Configuration files are not implemented yet, but the configuration can be changed while running the program.

+## Roadmap

+The current goal of the Go implementation is to implement most of the features found in the 0.42 branch.

+This functionality is not implemented yet:

+* Basic player controls (~~play~~, ~~add~~, pause, ~~stop~~, next, prev, consume, repeat, single, random).
+* Automatic add to queue when queue is nearing end.
+* Customizable topbar.
+* Tab completion.
+* Reading configuration files.
+* Multiple selection, copy, and paste.
+* ...and probably more.

 ## Contributing